kchan45/kchan45.github.io/_pages/about.md

 For more info
 ------
-More info about configuring a website like this from the academicpages template can be found in [the guide](https://academicpages.github.io/markdown/).
+More info about configuring a website like this from the academicpages template can be found on [their guide](https://academicpages.github.io/markdown/).